leungkimming/MPCAuthen/README.md

             * Communicate with In-process MCP server via STDIO
         * MCP client with SseClientTransport for Server-Sent Events (SSE) transport
             * Communicate with external MCP server via HTTPS
+* McpServer.ConsoleHost
+    * For STDIO ClientTransport Protocol communication with MCP Servers.
+    * Used by McpHost above in 'STDIO' option only.
 * API is a normal external application
+    * Including the Service and Common projects
     * Traditional API controller:
         * For traditional UI presentation logic to call
         * Present data in DTO format for UI Client to process